Symbolism of domes: Renaissance

 Centrally planned churches in Europe spread from the middle of the fifteenth century onward as part of the Renaissance.
-Andrew Hopkins writes that there was a tradition in the Renaissance of dedicating domed centralized churches to the Virgin Mary and this continued afterward, as evidenced by the justification given by Baldassare Longhena for his domed centralized church of Santa Maria della Salute in 1631.
+Hubertus Günther noted that ancient Roman temples were mistakenly believed during the Renaissance to normally have been centralized buildings like the Pantheon, mostly round in plan but sometimes square.
+Ancient Greek temples were also mistaken to be centralized, domed, cross-in-square buildings, based on misreadings of Vitruvius by Fra Giocondo and Cesare Cesariano.
+Andrew Hopkins wrote that there was a tradition in the Renaissance of dedicating domed centralized churches to the Virgin Mary and this continued afterward, as evidenced by the justification given by Baldassare Longhena for his domed centralized church of Santa Maria della Salute in 1631.
 Longhena stated that his design for the church was based on its dedication to Mary and the rotunda's evocation of a crown.
-Rudolf Wittkower writes that many centralized domed churches and sanctuaries dedicated to the Virgin Mary were related to the martyrium over her tomb, her assumption into heaven, and her status as Queen of Heaven.
+Rudolf Wittkower wrote that many centralized domed churches and sanctuaries dedicated to the Virgin Mary were related to the martyrium over her tomb, her assumption into heaven, and her status as Queen of Heaven.

+Steve Choate wrote that Michelangelo's hemispherical dome design for St. Peter's Basilica symbolized universality and referenced the dome of the Roman Pantheon, although other elements of his design referenced the pointed dome of Florence Cathedral, such as the two shells, ribs, and dormer windows on the exterior surface.
+References to these two cities, Rome and Florence, represented references to separate centers of Classical ideology.

 Counter-Reformation

 Centralized buildings became controversial as part of a rethinking of the appropriateness of Greco-Roman classicism for Christian worship spaces following the Council of Trent (1545–1563), which began the Counter-Reformation of the Catholic Church in response to the Protestant Reformation.
-Jeanne Halgren Kilde writes that, although early Christian centralized memorials and martyria were known and uncontroversial, the use of centralized spaces for worship was considered to have been a pagan practice.
-Kilde speculates that the adoption of centralized church plans by French Protestants after the Edict of Nantes may have been to distinguish themselves from Catholics, or the adoption may have influenced Catholics to emphasize a pagan nature for such centralized worship spaces.
+Jeanne Halgren Kilde wrote that, although early Christian centralized memorials and martyria were known and uncontroversial, the use of centralized spaces for worship was considered to have been a pagan practice.
+Kilde speculated that the adoption of centralized church plans by French Protestants after the Edict of Nantes may have been to distinguish themselves from Catholics, or the adoption may have influenced Catholics to emphasize a pagan nature for such centralized worship spaces.
 A blending of the domed centralized plan with the traditional cruciform plan would emerge, producing Catholic church buildings with both a centralized dome and longitudinal nave.
-The modification of St. Peter's Basilica to include an extended nave dates from this period.
-The nave extension included oval domes over the bays of the side aisles.
+Michał Kurzej argued that the domed transept likely "became a distinguishing feature of Roman Catholic Church buildings" in the 16th century and that imitation of Italian architecture outside of Italy at this time indicated partiality towards Roman Catholicism over Protestantism.